The importance of data in the broking community – Nick Cook, CEO, BMS Group

-In this jam-packed podcast, Nick Cook, CEO, BMS Group, speaks about his company’s ambitious plans to increase its global footprint worldwide into North America, Latin America, Asia and Europe, in addition to other emerging markets.
+In this jam-packed podcast, Nick Cook, CEO, BMS Group, speaks about his company’s ambitious plans to increase its global footprint into North America, Latin America, Asia and Europe, in addition to other emerging markets.
 Nick also discusses how far his organisation has come in the last seven years and his strategy for the future.

 We also hear Nick’s views on M&A and organic growth as part of BMS’s expansion strategy, why data is key to the value proposition for brokers, his thoughts on Lloyd’s Blueprint Two, diversity, the London Market’s unique selling point and why clients love coming to London because of the whole London experience.